syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 > If a flight recorder is opened or otherwise interfered with either physically or electronically, a mechanism must exist so that any subsequent data from that flight recorder will be detected as not having the correct Digital Signature.
 This shall be achieved by a system that operates if the flight recorder case is interfered with and deletes the encryption key(s) required to compute a valid digital signature, such as through a microswitch, or equivalent system [...].

-> The security mechanism [...] must be protected from any interference from outside, such as an attempt to prevent the mechanism from operating while the flight-recorder case is opened such as by inserting a physical probe or tool through ventilation holes, through a partially-removed case cover, or through a gap in a slightly-opened case.
+> The security mechanism [...] must be protected from any interference from outside, such as an attempt to prevent the mechanism from operating while the flight recorder case is opened such as by inserting a physical probe or tool through ventilation holes, through a partially-removed case cover, or through a gap in a slightly-opened case.

 I find it strange that all the mitigation techniques suggested in this specification rely on homemade booby traps, but hardware security modules — which are designed for this exact purpose — are not mentioned.